lurndatascience/data-science-hybrid-inference/opensource-inference/README.md

-# LLaMA 3 API Deployment
+# Open Source LLM 3 API Deployment

 ## Overview

-This repository provides a setup for deploying the LLaMA 3 API using Docker.
+This repository provides a setup for deploying the Open Source LLM API using Docker.
 The deployment leverages the `llama-cpp-python` package to serve the LLaMA model and is configured to dynamically adjust based on the system's resources.

 ## Features